Anip95/satellite-vehicle-detection-classification/README.md

   - Start the project through Jupyter Lab.
   - For a matter of size, the folders train22 and predict have been omitted.
 They will be created by running the code (train22 from the training block and predict from the inference block).

+## Important note about the code

+The code in the file *satelliteImgClassifiction.ipynb* is almost entirely in English, with the only exception of the various *print(...)* which are in Italian (my native language).
+This decision was by design, in order to preserve the cache of the outputs of each block.

 ## Project Overview